meltyourface/blank/posts/Ancient-Greek-culture/Immersion-in-Classical-Greek-Language-Literature-Esoterica/index.md

 **Prerequisites**: None, but a background in Classics or History is helpful.

-Assessment Methods: Class participation, quizzes, written assignments, and a final project.
+**Assessment Methods**: Class participation, quizzes, written assignments, and a final project.

 Recommended Resources:
 1. Hansen, W. F. (2004) - Anthology of Ancient Greek Popular Literature.